“It’s the most wonderful time of the year!”

 Unfortunately, no amount of holiday magic can remove financial burdens, cure depression, bring back a loved one, or reverse the pandemic.
 But there are things you can do to better cope with grief and sorrow during the holidays.
 Here are ten tips for getting through the rest of the year:

 1. Acknowledge that the holiday season may be difficult.

 The simple act of acceptance can bring a measure of peace and keep you from buying into the myth that everything has to be perfect at this time of year.

 2. Prioritize, minimize, and cut back where you can.

 Make a list of the things that cause you the most stress during the holidays and decide just how important they are.
 This might mean you skip sending Christmas cards this year to save money or to save yourself from stress.
-If you’re mired in exhaustion, it could mean that you give yourself permission to miss a holiday gathering and take a nap instead.
+If you’re mired in exhaustion, it could mean that you give yourself permission to take a nap instead of cleaning the house.
 If there is something you’ve simply never enjoyed about the holidays, don’t do it this year!

 3. Don’t feel guilty about what you cut out!

 4. Bundle up and go outdoors on sunny days.

 Combat the sadness that sometimes comes from shorter days and longer, darker nights by taking advantage of the sunshine whenever you can.
 A brisk walk on a sunny day is good for both the body and the mind.

 Quarantine has kept many of us inside.
 It is so important to get some fresh air - even if it is just a short walk outside your home.